Does Alderson - Broaddus University have a good student to faculty ratio?

 Breakdown of Instructional Staff

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by Alderson Broaddus College as primarily performing research or public service.

 |Total of Those With Faculty Status||86||62||24||72.1%|

 |On Tenure Track||38||38||0||100.0%|

 Above Average Use of Full-Time Teachers

-Alderson Broaddus College makes above average use of full-time teachers, with 66.0% of instructors teaching full time.
+Alderson Broaddus College has more full-time teachers than the average school, with 72.0% of instructors teaching full time.